boundedcontext/bounded-context-language-sample/definitions.md

 ### Deleting a domain

 If you no longer need a domain, you can delete it from an environment.
-Keep in mind, that this **will delete all contexts in the domain**, and archive any commands and events within that domain.
+Keep in mind, that this **will delete all contexts in the domain**, and archive any commands and events within it.
+You will no longer have access to any events for projections, or events/commands for workflows.
 This can be done with the following statement:

 	delete domain 'online-training';